contentful/contentful-cli/docs/space/export/README.md

 # Contentful CLI - `space export` command

 This command helps you backup your published Content Model, Content and Assets or move them to a new Contentful space.
-It will support Editor Interfaces, Webhooks and Roles & Permissions in a future version.
+It will support Roles & Permissions in a future version.

 To import your exported data, please refer to the [import](../import) command.